VIEW Conference

+VIEW Conference is a weeklong event held each October in Turin, Italy, focusing on visual effects, animation, gaming, computer graphics, virtual and mixed reality and other entertainment-related technologies.
+The English-language event offers keynotes, panels, master classes and workshops presided over by entertainment industry professionals.
+The lineup typically includes directors, producers, VFX supervisors, animation supervisors, computer graphics experts, cinematographers and composers, among others.
+The executive director of VIEW Conference is Maria Elena Gutierrez.

 History

 The event was created in 2000 as Virtuality Conference.
 It changed its name for its eighth edition, in 2007, adopting the acronym VIEW, meaning "Virtual Interactive Emerging World".
 The content of the conference has changed and evolved over the years as well.
 While still focusing on "virtual reality", the VIEW Conference now includes emerging digital technology and applications including animation, special effects, virtual architecture, and videogames.
 Speakers of the various editions include Grant Major, Scott Farrar, Roger Guyett, John Knoll, Alvy Ray Smith, Glen Keane, Byron Howard, Brad Lewis, Walter Murch, Mike Mitchell and Walt Dohrn.